Tarek Jabban

-Tarek Jabban (طَارِق مُحَمَّد هِشَام جَبَان; born 11 December 1975) is a Syrian former footballer.
+Tarek Mohammad Hisham Jabban (طَارِق مُحَمَّد هِشَام جَبَان; born 11 December 1975) is a Syrian former professional footballer.
 He last played for Al-Jaish, which competes in the Syrian Premier League, the top division in Syria.
-He played as a defender, wearing the shirt with number 5 for Al-Jaish.
+He played as a defender.
 He was a member and captain of the Syria national football team.

 Club career

 Jabban started his career at Al-Majd, then he transferred to the Syrian League giants Al-Jaish.

 He was loaned out two times: in 2003 played for Kuwaiti club Al-Jahra for six months, and he signed a 6-month contract with Iranian club Persepolis in 2006.

 International career

 He was a member and captain of the Syria national football team.

 International goals

 Coaching career

 He was the assistant coach at Al-Jaish, then Syria in 2018–19.
 He later became the head coach at Al-Jaish, Taliya and Tishreen.